SHARITHA2002/JavaDSA/Recursions.md

     ## String-Palindrome or not

      - Idea 💡:
-         - Same as swaping an array,but only thing there is no need of swapping,only checking
+         - Same as swapping an array, but the only thing is there is no need for swapping, only checking
-         - if the 2 char not same return false,if the ptr crosses half of the string without fall in the condition, returns true
+         - if the 2 char are not same return false, if the ptr crosses half of the string without falling in the condition, returns true

       - Code 👩‍💻: